 On 10 October 1856, Johnson bought from Jonathan and Sarah Orr for $300 80 acres, the east ½ southeast ¼ of section 34, township 6, range 6.
 Jonathan Orr was a brother to Mary Orr, who married Reverend Sylvanus Gibson, who was discussed above.

 At some point between December 1850, when Elizabeth Hunter Brooks gave birth to a daughter whose name is very difficult to read on the 1860 federal census, and 29 July 1858, when Johnson Brooks married Olive Gibson, Elizabeth died.
 Dorothy Ratledge, a researcher of this family, thinks that the daughter was named Beulah.
 As George O’Reilly suggests, it’s possible Elizabeth died giving birth to this last daughter, though various researchers place her death in 1856, without citing a source for this information.
+Note (added to this posting later): an astute reader of this posting, John Blythe, tells me that when he looks at the mystery name in this census entry, he sees the name Ilenah — and he points me to an Idonah listed several pages earlier, the first letter of whose name is the same as the first letter in this name.

 Marriage to Olive Jane Gibson, 1858